Eviction Attorney - Paul Heatherman

 Rental properties are generally a smart investment until the tenant turns into a nightmare.
 Unfortunately, it is quite common that a tenant fails to pay rent.
 Once this happens, Oregon law is strict about the types of notices required, and the manner in which they are delivered to the tenant.

 by hiring a Landlord-Tenant lawyer, NOT a Real Estate attorney.

 Drafting issues also arise in the filing of the complaint necessary to move forward with formal eviction.
 Any technical errors in this process could result in a dismissal of the landlord's lawsuit - plus a large attorney fee bill incurred by the tenant, and imposed against the landlord.
-This is because in Oregon, the winner in a contested case, whether it proceeds to trial or gets dismissed prior to trial, has the right to have a judgment for attorney fees assessed against the party that lost.

 As a landlord, it is quite frustrating to file a complaint against the tenant, only to have it dismissed, which allows the tenant to remain in possession (while still not paying the rent), and worse, to write a check to the tenant's attorney for thousands of dollars.
 This happens far too often.

 This does not even delve into the additional danger of a tenant filing counterclaims against the landlord, for habitability violations, retaliation, harassment, etc.